 Also, on safari..... depends what sort of safari you're doing and what facilities will be available, but it's unlikely you'll get a cell signal or a wi-fi hotspot.
 Plus you'll have to re-charge it at some stage so what facilities are available on the safari and what kind of voltage will be output by the camp/resort generators.

 I understand the desire to take it for the flight, I'd be tempted too.
-Personally I think I'd leave mine at home. over 6 years ago
+Personally I think I'd leave mine at home. almost 7 years ago